Khaled El Hagar

 Khaled El Hagar is an Egyptian film director.

+Education

 He studied law at Cairo University and has worked in film since 1985.
 His first short film, You Are My Life (1985), won best film award at the Oberhausen festival.
 He then completed a postgraduate degree at the National Film and Television School, and directed his second short film, "Doody's Dream".
 His first feature, "Little Dreams", was screened at 37 festivals and won awards at Birmingham, Amiens, and FESPACO in Burkina Faso.

+Career

 He moved to Birmingham, UK, in the 1990s, and has become well known on the film scene in the city, screening new films and collecting awards in the Birmingham International Film Festival.
 Recent years have seen a growing acceptance in Cairo, where he has been filming regularly, producing multi-award winning movies, and becoming established as an important Director in the Arabic world.